rehypejs/rehype-remark/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports `Options` and `Processor` types, which specify the interfaces of the accepted parameters.
+It exports the additional type [`Options`][api-options].
-The `Handle`, `H`, and `Context` exports from [`hast-util-to-mdast`][hast-util-to-mdast] are also exported.
+More advanced types are exposed from [`hast-util-to-mdast`][hast-util-to-mdast].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `rehype-remark@^9`, compatible with Node.js 12.

 This plugin works with `unified` version 6+, `rehype-parse` version 3+ (used in `rehype` version 5), and `remark-stringify` version 3+ (used in `remark`